Florida Probate Attorney

 Will contests: Will contest or a will challenge may arise when the will is not properly drafted and witnessed or when someone believes that the offered will does not reflect the actual intent of the testator and there was undue influence.
 This is one of the most challenging probate disputes and only a lawyer who has the necessary experience and solid foundation in litigation can defend clients in contested probate matters effectively.
 At The DeVries Law Firm, P.A., our Jacksonville probate attorneys have handled all kinds of litigation disputes, including will contests, and we are happy to help you, irrespective of the situation you find yourself in.

-In uncomplicated cases, the probate lawyer will act as an advisor to the named/appointed executor or administrator, providing legal assistance and advice in the handling of the decedent’s affairs.
+In uncomplicated cases, the Florida probate attorney will act as an advisor to the named/appointed executor or administrator, providing legal assistance and advice in the handling of the decedent’s affairs.

 In more complicated estates, the attorney has a much more important role in the administration and distribution of assets.
 Estate administration through probate can take a minimum of six months to one year, or possibly longer dependent upon estate plan, assets and legal entanglements.
 Here is where the probate attorney’s guidance can be exceptionally useful.